fmenkes/tuneslap/README.md

-# Meteor boilerplate
+# Tuneslap

-(ALPHA)

-Meteor boilerplate for projects using Meteor, Universe Modules, React, and Bootstrap.
+Spotify playlist manager written in Meteor and React.